 (Don’t worry I got your back.)

 Growing up, we did not have a fancy chore chart or routine cards.
-Looking back, I would have greatly appreciated a visual schedule of the remainder of my duties around our home.
+Looking back, I would have appreciated a visual schedule of my duties around our home.

 I work on our routine every day.